 Costs of lease, exploration, carrying and retaining unproven mineral lease properties are expensed as incurred.
-The Company expenses all mineral exploration costs as incurred as it is still in the exploration stage.
-If the Company identifies proven and probable reserves in its investigation of its properties and upon development of a plan for operating a mine, it would enter the development stage and capitalize future costs until production is established.
+We expense all mineral exploration costs as incurred as we are still in the exploration stage.
+If we identify proven and probable reserves in our investigation of our properties and upon development of a plan for operating a mine, we would enter the development stage and capitalize future costs until production is established.

 When a property reaches the production stage, the related capitalized costs are amortized on a units-of-production basis over the proven and probable reserves following the commencement of production.
-The Company assesses the carrying costs of the capitalized mineral properties for impairment under ASC 360-10, "Impairment of long-lived assets", and evaluates its carrying value under ASC 930-360, "Extractive Activities - Mining", annually.
+We assess the carrying costs of the capitalized mineral properties for impairment under ASC 360-10, "Impairment of long-lived assets", and evaluates its carrying value under ASC 930-360, "Extractive Activities - Mining", annually.
 An impairment is recognized when the sum of the expected undiscounted future cash flows is less than the carrying amount of the mineral properties.
 Impairment losses, if any, are measured as the excess of the carrying amount of the mineral properties over its estimated fair value.